fb0801/TDD/README.md

 -AttributeError: 'WebDriver' object has no attribute 'find_element_by_tag_name' -> need to change to find_element(By.TAG_NAME,'h1').text as 'find_element_by_tag_name' no longer works

+- ran into git issues resulting in some repo loss

 # Resouces used:

 http://www.obeythetestinggoat.com/